Stepped brick wall crack requiring structural HelicalBar repair

 Wall cracks happen.
 Over time, every home develops a few.
 Some are surface-level — a bit of paint and filler sorts them out.
 Others run deeper.

 The difference matters.
 A cosmetic crack is a nuisance.
-A structural crack is your home telling you something has changed — the ground has moved, bricks have expanded, or the wall has lost the ties holding it together.
+A structural wall crack is your home telling you something has changed — the ground has moved, bricks have expanded, or the wall has lost the ties holding it together.
 Knowing which one you're looking at changes everything about what to do next.

 The symptoms below will help you work out what your wall cracks are telling you — and whether a structural engineer should take a look.